 HINT: Consult the ngram-count man page and look up the options -order, -text, and -write.
 Remember the case mismatch issue.

-SOLUTION:
+SOLUTION: The first command uses about 10GB of memory and takes 15 minutes on a 2.4GHz Intel Xeon E5 CPU, so be sure to procure a sufficiently equipped machine and some patience.

 ngram-count -text librispeech-lm-norm.txt.gz -tolower -order 3 -write librispeech.3grams.gz